Homemade cherry pie filling made with fresh tart cherries beats buying canned filling any day. No preservatives and takes about 5 minutes to cook.

 A few weekends ago, I went cherry picking.
 The sweet cherry crops got hit really bad with the frost (hence the high prices), but the sour cherries were fine.
 I ended up picking 6.81 pounds.
 As the name suggests, these cherries are sour and are hard to eat as a snack.
 However, they are perfect for baking.
 In fact, sour cherries are preferred for baking than sweet (although I did bake with sweet Rainer cherries last year).

 This recipe makes enough for a 9-inch pie.
 Pour the filling into your favorite pie crust, top with another layer of your favorite pie crust, make a lattice layer, or top with streusel and bake.
 Use in place of canned cherry filling.
 This filling isn’t just for pie.
-I made a cheesecake with it (which will be posted next week, in time for Fourth of July!).
+I made a cherry cheesecake with it.
 You can also pour it onto ice cream or your favorite piece of cake.
 Or eat it by the spoon.
 Nobody is judging.

 - 1 cup water